Table of Contents Show

 7. Is it possible to be denied a remortgage?

 Your application for a remortgage may be denied if you do not satisfactorily satisfy the lending institution’s requirements.
-Having a poor credit score or an excessive amount of debt are two of the many factors that fit under this category.
+Having a poor credit score or excessive debt are two of the many factors that fit under this category.

 8. What factors do mortgage lenders consider?

-When deciding whether or not to grant a remortgage, lenders often assess the borrower’s credit history, income, debt-to-income ratio, and the value of the property.
+When deciding whether or not to grant a remortgage, lenders often assess the borrower’s credit history, income, debt-to-income ratio, and property value.

 9. What is the lowest credit score that would allow me to refinance my mortgage?